m8ram/sat6-disconnected-operations-guide/sat6-disconnected.md

 for repo in $(hammer --password redhat --output csv repository list --organization 'RedHat' | cut -f 1 -d ',' | tail -n +2 | tr '\n' ' '); do hammer repository update --id $repo --mirror-on-sync false; done
 ~~~

 The above needs to be run every time a new repository is added.
-I've opened this [RFE](https://bugzilla.redhat.com/show_bug.cgi?id=1416888) to have the mirror on sync attribute configurable as a policy (similar to the download policies)

 Now, let's synchronize them.
 ~~~